-- Evan from The Butterfly Effect doesn't have a Ripple Effect-Proof Memory so every time he changes the past he gets a lifetime worth of new memories in one go.
+- Evan from The Butterfly Effect doesn't have a Ripple Effect-Proof Memory, so every time he changes the past, he gets a lifetime worth of new memories in one go.
 This starts causing brain damage and Psychic Nosebleeds the more he alters the past.
-The Director's Cut ends with a brain damaged Evan travelling back to stop himself being born before he gets married off to a mental home.
+The Director's Cut ends with a brain-damaged Evan travelling back to stop himself from being born before he gets carried off to a mental home.

 - In The Neverending Story, Bastian's wishing power turns out to require sacrificing memories of the human world.
 It eventually causes to him to undergo a FaceHeel Turn, due a combination of gradually forgetting who he is at heart and becoming Drunk with Power.

 - In The Reckoners Trilogy, Jonathan Phaedrus is very careful to limit the direct use of his powers, because of this trope.
 He becomes increasingly arrogant and What Measure Is a Non-Super? the more he uses it, unless he spends an extended time period avoiding use of his power.
 Most Supers in the setting don't know about this fact, and are by now beyond caring.